Michieljoris/bb-server/README.md

 a couchdb that's from a different origin than your website/app.

 This server is a raw server, it only requires the http and url network modules to function.
-The commandline interface requires the colors, optimist and portfinder modules.
+The commandline interface requires a few more utility modules.

+To install clone it, cd into the directory and do:

+	npm install

+Then ./bb-server to run it.

+Or do:

+	npm install -g

+Then bb-server to run.

 usage: http-server [path] [options]